Dominica’s Biodiversity

 Fruits, Agriculture, and Traditional Knowledge

 Dominica is also famous for its wide array of fruits and agricultural products.
 The island’s tropical climate allows for cultivating bananas, plantains, mangoes, papayas, and the Mammee Apple, commonly seen in local markets.
-Breadfruit, soursop, and cocoa thrive in the island’s fertile soils.
+Breadfruit, soursop, and cocoa thrive in the island’s fertile volcanic soil.

 Conservation Organizations and Government Initiatives